RehanChalana/RehanChalana/README.md

 # My skills,learnings and hobbies
 - I am comfortable with working in java and python! 💻
-- I am currently learning Data structures and Alogorithms as well as front end development!! ➕⭕
+- I am currently learning Data structures and Alogorithms in Java!! ➕⭕
 - I am new but very very excited to contribute to open source !📖
 - I have special love for sky , space and  astrophysics! 🌙🌃